‘Good Morning America’ Host Michael Strahan Reflects On The Loss Of His Beloved Father Gene

 It’s been a little over a week since I lost my hero and it’s still hard to believe my dad is no longer with us physically but I know his spirit lives on thru me and the rest of the family.
 The biggest goal in everything I’ve ever done was to make him proud.
 Knowing that I did that gives me peace but also pushes me to continue because I know he’s watching from above.
 Nobody is perfect but he was perfect for me and I’m so grateful that he was my dad.
 Without him I’m not sure where I’d be but I know I wouldn’t have anything close to the life I have now.
 Love you Dad and I’m honored to be your son!!
 Take time to hug your parents, spouse and kids.
 Let them know how you feel and don’t take it for granted that they automatically know that you love them.

 In a second slide, Gene was pictured during his tenure in the United States Army, where he rose up the ranks to become a major and serve with the 82nd Airborne Division.
-This information regarding his past was relayed by Michael’s GMA co-anchor Amy Robach in tribute as reported by People Magazine.
+This information regarding his past was relayed by Michael’s GMA co-anchor Amy Robach in tribute, as reported by People Magazine.

 A third photograph showed the football great, his mother Louise, and Michael’s children, daughters Sophia and Isabella, son Michael Jr., and daughter Tanita.
 Michael held a selfie stick in his hand as he extended his phone out in front of the group to capture a perfect shot.

 The fourth image was snapped when the GMA host was inducted into the Pro Football Hall of Fame in 2014.
-He stood alongside Louie and Gene, who wore his son’s New York Giant’s official sports jersey with pride.
+He stood alongside Louise and Gene, who wore his son’s New York Giant’s official sports jersey with pride.

 In a final pic, the football pro laughed as he posed with his parents and three of his children.
 His arm was around his father’s chair as he sat in the center of the family photo.

-Several of Michael’s celebrity friends expressed their emotions regarding Gene’s death.
+Several of Michael’s celebrity friends expressed their thoughts regarding Gene’s death.
 These included Food Network star Michael Symon, Good Morning America co-stars Dr. Jennifer Ashton, Rebecca Jarvis, Martha Raddatz, and Robin Roberts, baseball legend Alex Rodriguez, and former professional wrestler Brie Bella.

 Fans of the Good Morning America personality also shared their condolences.

 “I’m so sorry for your loss.
-Love and strength to you and your family,” wrote one fan.
+Love and strength to you and your family,” wrote one person.

 “I am so sorry to hear he passed.
 Always remember the happy times and the great memories you made together.
 He will always be with you,” posted a second Instagram user.